Question of the Day: What is the average amount of student debt for college graduates?

 - What can a person do to minimize their debt when they graduate?

-Behind the numbers (US NEWS):
+Behind the numbers (Education Data Initiative):

 Played by over a million people, the game PAYBACK develops student decision-making skills required to get to and through college.